 Adele is a sweet sweet girl who we think is approximately 2-4 years old.
-Adele is a “coated” shepherd, though her coat is in a little rough shape.
+Adele is a “coated” shepherd, though her coat is in a little rough shape, but filling in nicely.
 She appears to have had many litters of puppies in her life and a litter somewhat recently.
-She is a bit thin, but eating and drinking well.
-She takes treats gently and walks nicely on a leash (though she is learning to be a tripod).
-She is in the process of being updated on vaccines as her vet recommends and has been microchipped.
-She LOVES people and meets no stranger and, despite being hit by a car, holds no fear of cars or riding in a car <3
+She is still a bit thin, but eating and drinking well.
+She takes treats gently and walks nicely on a leash (though she is learning to be a tripawd).
+She LOVES people and meets no stranger and, despite being hit by a car, holds no fear of cars or riding in a car <3 She watches children as though she has known a few in her past and we think she would do great with children over 5 (toddlers may knock her over by accident).
+This girl is AMAZING!!!

 As Adele is still recovering from her surgery, we have not introduced her yet to other dogs or cats.
 She has heard and seen other dogs on leash and has not shown any reaction.
 We believe her to be intact, but she has not yet been spayed as she just had major surgery.
 SWB will continue to provide medical support for Adele until this has all been done.